RSaiNithish/leetcode/README.md

 <br>My attempt at leetcode problems, explaining how I solved them and what went on my mind while solving them.
 <br><br>**What do you get?**
  - A brief walkthrough of the problem statement
- - Possible way to attack the problem
+ - Possible ways to attack the problem
  - A clearly explained solution walkthrough
  <br><br>
  *Happy Solving :)*